Jack Kamen

 Jack Kamen (/ˈkeɪmən/; May 29, 1920 – August 5, 2008) was an American illustrator for books, magazines, comic books and advertising, known for his work illustrating crime, horror, humour, suspense and science fiction stories for EC Comics, for his work in advertising, and for the onscreen artwork he contributed to the 1982 horror anthology film Creepshow.

 Early life

-Jack Kamen was born to a Jewish family in Brooklyn, New York on May 29, 1920.
+Jack Kamen was born to a Jewish family in Brooklyn, New York City, on May 29, 1920.

 Career

 Kamen's first professional job was as an assistant to a sculptor working for the Texas Centennial.
 He studied sculpture with Agop Agopoff and was a student of Harvey Dunn, George Brandt Bridgman and William C. McNulty.
 When Kamen attended classes at the Art Students League and the Grand Central Art School, he paid for his studies by painting theatrical scenery, decorating fashion mannequins and creating sculptures.
 Shortly after he began his illustration career with Western and detective pulp magazines, he was called into the Army in 1942.
 After World War II, he started drawing comic book stories for Fiction House and the Eisner & Iger studio.